elusivecodes/FrostDateTime/README.md

 - `formatString` is a string containing the format you wish to use for parsing.
 - `dateString` is a string representing the date you are parsing.
 - `options` is an object containing properties to define the new date.
+    - `timeZone` is a string representing the time zone of the date, and will default to the system time zone.
     - `locale` is a string representing the locale of the date, and will default to the system locale.
-    - `timeZone` is a string representing the time zone of the date, and will default to the system time zone.

 The `formatString` supports a subset of the ICU specification described in [Formats](Formats.md).

-If the `dateString` contains time zone or offset information, and the `timeZone` option is also passed, the created *DateTime* will be converted to the new `timeZone`, otherwise the `timeZone` will be used during date creation.

 The `isValid` property on the created *DateTime* object can be used to determine whether a formatted string was a valid date.